EleazarFreitas/futurama-API/README.md

 ```
 <hr>

-Note: More characters and infos will be added to the API in my spare time!
+Note: More characters and info will be added to the API in my free time!